-- i) The first step involves computing the proportions of the distribution of persons employed by the three age and educational groups for the selected major rounds. - ii) These proportions are then applied to the number of employed persons in different industries to obtain the distribution of persons by age and education groups. - iii) The earnings data is estimated from NSSO which relates it mainly to regular and casual persons employed.
-It may however be mentioned that even for these two groups, for a large number of persons employed, the wages are either missing or given as zero. - iv) For earnings of self-employed persons19, two approaches have been adopted.
-Firstly, a Mincer wage equation has been estimated and the sample selection bias is corrected for by using the Heckman's20 two step procedure.
+- i) The first step involves computing the proportions of the distribution of persons employed by the five educational groups for all the 27 industries for the selected major rounds19 and PLFS. - ii) These proportions are then applied to the number of employed persons in different industries to obtain the distribution of persons by education groups. - iii) The earnings data is estimated from NSSO which relates it mainly to regular and casual persons employed.
+It may however be mentioned that even for these two groups, for a large number of persons employed, the wages are either missing or given as zero.
+For these employed persons whose wage information is missing, the Mincer equation is used to estimate the earnings. - iv) For earnings of self-employed persons20, the following approach has been adopted.
+A Mincer wage equation has been estimated and the sample selection bias is corrected for by using the Heckman's21 two step procedure.
 The function has been applied to the earnings of casual and regular employees where the earnings have been regressed on the dummies of age, gender, education, location, marital status, social exclusion and industry.
 The identification factors used in the first stage are age, gender, and marital status, type of household/size of household.
 The corresponding earnings of the self-employed are obtained as the predicted value with similar traits.
 The average wages per day are then computed for persons employed of different type of employment, i.e. self-employed, regular and casual combined together; whose wages are more than zero.